adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 ```

 - First, we import `express`
-  - Its a _function_ that we used to create and Epxress app assigned to `app` var
+  - It's a _function_ that we use to create an Express app assigned to `app` var
 - Next, two routes to app are defined
   1. First one defines an event handler that handles HTTP GET requests to the app's root
   - The event handler takes two params